 I guess I need enough plug sockets...

-To an extent, for printers, lamps, etc, but the beauty of Wi-Fi is you don’t need to be tied to sockets when it comes to PCs.
-Many internet service providers now give out wireless routers for free.
+To an extent, for printers, lamps, etc, but the beauty of Wi-Fi is you don't need to be tied to sockets when it comes to your laptop, tablet or desktop PC.
+Internet service providers usually provide wireless routers for free.
 They come in two types – one for ADSL Internet service providers such as Sky and BT; the other for cable internet providers such as Virgin Media.

 What about decoration?